-Tomasz Oleszak death: Murder accused boy pulled knife to scare attackers
+Tomasz Oleszak: Murder accused pulled knife to scare attackers

 The boy replied: "To try and make it present that I had the knife as if one of them saw it they'd think 'he actually has got a knife'."

-The boy said he caught up with the girl who had kept walking and met another friend whom he had called near Beacon Lough Post Office.
+The boy said he caught up with the girl who had kept walking and met another friend whom he had called near Beacon Lough post office.

-They then started to run after hearing sirens, with jurors hearing the knife was found in bushes about 1km away from where the stabbing occurred.

 The trial previously heard Tomasz, who moved to the UK from Poland in 2012, was fatally stabbed during unrest between a large group of youths.

-His mother said she had spoken to him on the phone moments before as he was returning home from playing with friends and described him as being "happy".

-One witness told police the accused killer was "bouncing all over" after the stabbing and "seemed happy" to have stabbed Tomasz, jurors have heard.
+One witness told police the defendant was "bouncing all over" after the stabbing and "seemed happy" to have stabbed Tomasz, jurors have heard.

 The trial continues.